 - Failing to yield to traffic when merging onto a highway

 Legal Rights of Victims of Failure to Yield Collisions

-Victims of accidents in which the at-fault party failed to yield have the right to compensation under Washington State law.
-Those injured in failure to yield accidents can recover financial compensation for property damage, injuries, lost wages medical bills, brain injury, disability, or the death of a family member.
+Victims of accidents in which the at-fault party failed to yield have the right to compensation under Washington state law.
+Those injured in failure to yield accidents can recover financial compensation for:

 Washington State Failure to Yield Law